 OpenTypeless vs Dragon Dictation

 Dragon NaturallySpeaking costs $150–$500 and locks you into Nuance's engine.
-OpenTypeless is free, open-source, and gives you 6 STT providers and AI text polishing — on Windows, macOS, and Linux.
+OpenTypeless is free, open-source, and gives you 6 STT providers and AI text polishing on Windows, macOS, and Linux.
+It is not a general desktop-control command system.

 Feature Comparison